fallen-icarus/cardano-swaps/README.md

 Simply put, it is where a buyer and a seller agree on a price and a transaction occurs."
 There is fundamentally no way for algorithms that are based soley on supply and demand to properly reflect the true market sentiment.
 And when market sentiment cannot be accurately reflected, misallocation of resources is inevitable (ie, an unhealthy economy).
+Fractionalizing LPs does not solve this issue because they can never be fractionalized enough to match the expressiveness of each user specifying their own prices - these wouldn't be LPs anymore.
+This level of expressiveness is only possible with order-book DEXs.
-- Batchers can always take advantage of their priviledged position as middle-men - miner extractible value (MEV) will always be an issue as long as the use of middle-men is required.
+- Batchers can always take advantage of their priviledged position as middle-men - miner extractible value (MEV) will always be an issue as long as the use of middle-men is *required*.
 Permissioned batchers exacerbate this issue since only the "chosen few" can even have this unique opportunity to rip off users.
 - Batcher based protocols cannot trustlessly compose - since LPs require going through middle-men,